lubeda/Loupedeck-HomeAssistantPlugin/README.md

 3. Add Actions to Loupedeck
 4. Have fun controlling your home

-As addition see this video [youtube](https://youtu.be/9kJEw0r1UN4) or the discussion in the home assistant [community](https://community.home-assistant.io/t/use-a-loupedeck-as-a-panel-for-homeassistant/486240)
+In addition, see this video [youtube](https://youtu.be/9kJEw0r1UN4) or the discussion in the home assistant [community](https://community.home-assistant.io/t/use-a-loupedeck-as-a-panel-for-homeassistant/486240)

 # 5. Support / Feedback
-You found a bug?
-You have a feature request?
-I would love to hear about it [here](https://github.com/lubeda/Loupedeck-HomeAssistantPlugin/issues/new/choose) or click on the "Issues" tab here on the GitHub repositorie!
+Do you found a bug?
+Do you have a feature request?
+I would love to hear about it [here](https://github.com/lubeda/Loupedeck-HomeAssistantPlugin/issues/new/choose) or click on the “Issues” tab here on the GitHub repositories!

 # 6. How to contribute?